blutorange/closure-compiler-maven-plugin/README.md

 ./mvnw clean install -DskipTests
 ```

-You may need to run an install on a test project first to download the required dependencies:
+You may need to run `install` on a test project first to download the required dependencies:

 ```sh
 cd src/test/resources/projects/minimal/